\'Etale monodromy and rational equivalence for $1$-cycles on cubic hypersurfaces in $\mathbb P^5$: Application to hyperplane sections of cubic fourfolds in

-Notice also that the group $A^3(\bcY _{\eta })$ can be non-zero, but we know that it is torsion.
-Since $A^2(\bcY _t)$ is divisible, any cycle class in $A^3(\bcX )$ is represented, up to torsion, by line configurations supported on hyperplane sections. } \end{example}
+Notice also that the group $A^3(Y_{\eta })$ can be nonzero, but we know that it is torsion.
+Since $A^2(Y_P)$ is divisible, any cycle class in $A^3(X)$ is represented, up to torsion, by line configurations supported on hyperplane sections.

 \begin{small}

 \end{small}

 \begin{small}